-We do not have a contracted rate of reimbursement with many payers for Afirma, and we do not have any contracted reimbursement with respect to Percepta.
+We do not have a contracted rate of reimbursement with many payers for Afirma, and we do not have any contracted reimbursement with respect to Percepta or Envisia.
 Without a contracted rate for reimbursement, our claims are often denied upon submission, and we must appeal the claims.
 The appeals process is time consuming and expensive, and may not result in payment.
 In cases where there is not a contracted rate for reimbursement, there is typically a greater patient co-insurance or co-payment requirement which may result in further delay or decreased likelihood of collection.
 Payers may attempt to recoup prior payments after review, sometimes after significant time has passed, which would impact future revenue.

-We expect to continue to focus substantial resources on increasing adoption, coverage and reimbursement for the Afirma GEC, Afirma Malignancy Classifiers, launched in May 2014, and Percepta, launched in 2015, as well as any other future tests we may develop.
+We expect to continue to focus substantial resources on increasing adoption, coverage and reimbursement for the Afirma GEC, Afirma Malignancy Classifiers, launched in May 2014, Percepta, launched in April 2015, and Envisia, launched in October 2016, as well as any other future tests we may develop.
 We believe it will take several years to achieve coverage and contracted reimbursement with a majority of third-party payers.
 However, we cannot predict whether, under what circumstances, or at what payment levels payers will reimburse for our tests.
 Also, payer consolidation is underway and creates uncertainty as to whether coverage and contracts with existing payers will remain in effect.
-Finally, commercial payers may tie their allowable rates to Medicare rates, and should Medicare reduce their rates, we may be negatively impacted.
+Finally, commercial payers may tie their allowable rates to Medicare rates, and should Medicare reduce their rates as they did with Afirma in September 2016, we may be negatively impacted.
 Our failure to establish broad adoption of and reimbursement for our tests, or our inability to maintain existing reimbursement from payers, will negatively impact our ability to generate revenue and achieve profitability, as well as our future prospects and our business.